-Expressive: Ontologies versus Taxonomies
+"Expressive": Ontologies versus Taxonomies

 - Taxonomy: hierarchy of is-a/subsumption relationships

-- Ontology can represent rich and complex knowledge about things, groups of things, and relations between things:
+- Ontology can represent rich and complex knowledge about

-- Knowledge about things:
+- things, e.g.

 - Bob is a Calf

-- Mary is Bob's Mother
+- Mary is the mother of Bob

-- Knowledge about groups of things and relations between things:
+- groups of things and relations between things:

-- Definitions:
+- · Definitions e.g.,

 - A Herbivore is an an Animal that eats only Plants.

 - A Calf is a Young Cow

 - Cows are Herbivores

-- Constraints:
+- · Constraints e.g.,

-- Carnivores are not Herbivores (and vice versa)
+- · Carnivores are not Herbivores (and vice versa)

 - Calfs are Playful and drink some Milk

-- being-a-daughter-of implies being-a-child-of
+- · being-a-daughter-of implies being-a-child-of

 - Implicit knowledge in the above:

 - Herbivores eat only Plants

 - Bob is Playful, Young, and eats only Plants